greg-raven/grus/_posts/2019-12-04-no-impeachment-2.md

 ---
 title: 'No impeachment'
-date: '2019-12-04T14:03:00-08:00'
 layout: post
 categories:
 - Letters
 tags:
-    - 'Representative Adam Schiff'
+- Representative Adam Schiff
-    - 'Representative Jerrod Nadler'
+- Representative Jerrod Nadler
-    - 'Representative Nancy Pelosi'
+- Representative Nancy Pelosi
 ---

 I write to oppose the coup that Democrats are pretending is an "impeachment inquiry."